bcs-hub/petshop/README.md

 # Pet Shop

-A simple Spring Boot + HSQLDB application demonstrating a typical
+A simple Spring Boot + HSQLDB application that simulates a small pet store’s inventory management.
+You can browse pet types, add new pets, update existing records—all against an in-memory HyperSQL database.

-Controller → Service → Repository architecture.
+This reference project demonstrates a clean Controller → Service → Repository layering, externalized SQL scripts (`schema.sql`, `data.sql`), and IntelliJ-friendly setup.
-Use this as a reference for IT Crafters Graduation Project.
+Use it as the starting point for your IT Crafters Graduation Project.

+---

 ---